rmzKhatib/bedside-clock-arduino/docs/build_steps.md

 - 5V DC power cable
 - CR2032 lithium battery
 - Breadboard and jumper wires
+- TM1637 4 digit 7 segment display
-- Already had the 7 segment display and active buzzer
+- Already had the active buzzer

 ## Step 3: Research and Write Up a Wiring Plan
 - Watch tutorials and other videos of wiring while waiting for parts to arrive